 - Wearing reflective clothing and markers for nighttime bicycling and fluorescent clothing to improve visibility to drivers during daytime riding.

-Untangling these insurance coverage issues and securing appropriate compensation for those who have been hurt in bicycle accidents – often involving serious injuries – are important services that an experienced personal injury attorney can provide.
+Untangling these insurance coverage issues and securing appropriate compensation for those hurt in bicycle accidents – often involving severe injuries – are essential services that an experienced personal injury attorney can provide.

 View this video from Stanford Children's Health with important types about how to properly fit and wear helmets when bicycling:Bicycle Accident Attorneys in Loomis, CA

-Hello, my name is Ed Smith, and I am a Loomis Bicycle Accident Lawyer.
-The risk of injury shouldn’t stop us from enjoying the use of our bicycles either for recreation or as a healthy and environmentally friendly alternative to commuting in a car, especially when protective measures as simple as wearing a helmet can greatly reduce the risk of serious injury.
-But even when bicyclists are careful, the motorists with whom they share our streets may not be, and bike accidents with serious injuries can be the result.
-If you or a member of your family has been seriously injured in a bicycle accident, please call us today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
-You can also reach us through our online contact form.
+The risk of injury shouldn't stop us from using our bicycles for recreation or as a healthy and environmentally friendly alternative to commuting in a car, especially when protective measures such as wearing a helmet can greatly reduce the risk of serious injury.
+But even when bicyclists are careful, the motorists with whom they share our streets may not be, and bike accidents with serious injuries can result.
+If you or a family member has been seriously injured in a bicycle accident, please call us today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.